Your Guide to HVAC Filters

 You’ll need a custom-sized filter if you have an unusually large or small HVAC unit.
 Most manufacturers only make standard sizes, though some will create custom ones at higher prices.

 Essentially, every building has a unique layout, meaning you can expect all kinds of oddly shaped filters across the market.

 How Do HVAC Filters Work?

-Air filters are sheets of foam and special perforated paper that works by trapping microscopic dust particles.
-Normally, you slide it in under a slot below the furnace unit inside what’s known as the return grille.
-They serve to keep your air conditioning system clean by preventing particles from polluting the indoors atmosphere.
+HVAC filters are sheets of foam and special perforated paper that work by trapping microscopic dust particles.
+Normally, you slide an HVAC filter under a slot below the furnace unit inside what’s known as the return grille.
+Your filter serves to keep your system clean by preventing particles from polluting the indoors atmosphere.

-However, most filters just block the dust and bacteria.
-They don’t destroy them.
+However, most filters just block the dust and bacteria, they don’t destroy them.
 Over time, the screens will become clogged and become hazards themselves by building up an overload of particles.
-This clog of dirt can lower the effectiveness of your overall system and increase your heating and cooling bill each month.
-Eventually, the dust will begin to collect on the coils deep within the HVAC system.
-It’s much more expensive to clean or replace the coils instead of just changing the filter.

 While they might vary by the manufacturer, most filters in the industry come in set dimensions measured by inches, including: